vibdev/canvas-kit/modules/canvas-kit-react-core/README.md

   }
 }
 ```

+We provide a [helper](../canvas-kit-react-common/lib/styles/hideMouseFocus.ts) to hide the focus
+outlines on mouse input.
+Simply spread its return value in your styles.

 **Note:** It is best practice to show focus outlines by default and specifically hide them in the
 cases you would like (i.e. mouse/touch/pointer input).